Chef's House

 "Chef's House" is a short story written by Raymond Carver.

-Summary
+Plot

 Wes, a middle-aged man, goes to live by the ocean as he tries to recover from his alcoholism.
 He rents a house from another recovered alcoholic, Chef, and calls his wife, Edna, who he has not been with in over two years, to come and live with him.
 She does and they have a happy summer together until Chef tells him they have to leave by the end of the month so that he can give the house to his daughter, Linda.
 Wes, who has attached the success of his recovery to the house, takes the news badly and must decide whether to continue his success or to succumb to drinking again.